Mikaelnotfound/Mikaelnotfound/README.md

 ###

 <h4 align="left">I'm Mikael, a Systems Development student at IFAL - Maceió.
-Always interested in learning.
-I'm looking forward to learning new technologies.</h4>
+I'm passionate about coding and always eager to learn new technologies.</h4>

 ###